Lynx303/ThePath-project/README.txt

 Installation instructions for Windows (currently there are no instructions for Mac or Linux as I have no idea lol.
 The process should be similar)

-The game ist designed to be run in Jupyter Notebook, if you already have access to Jupyter Notebook, skip the installation.
+The game is designed to be run in Jupyter Notebook, if you already have access to Jupyter Notebook, skip the installation.

 Jupyter Notebook installation:
 Please download and install anaconda navigator (https://www.anaconda.com/)